Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Hamiltonian formulation and phase space reduction

 \section{Hamiltonian formulation and phase space reduction}

 This section provides the Hamiltonian backbone for our quadratic-in-spin $O(2)$ analysis.
-Building on the linear-in-spin results of Paper I, we incorporate the quadratic-in-spin effects (including spin-induced quadrupole \eqref{Jabcd}) into it and show that the quadrupolar MPTD dynamics with TD SSC (cf. section \ref{sec:fullmodel}) are generated by the Hamiltonian
+Building on the linear-in-spin results of Paper I, we incorporate the quadratic-in-spin effects (including spin-induced quadrupole \eqref{Jabcd}) into it and show that the quadrupolar MPTD dynamics with TD SSC (cf. Sec. \ref{sec:fullmodel}) are generated by the Hamiltonian

-where $\tilde{\mu}$ is the conserved mass ~\eqref{mutilde} at quadratic order, in the same way that $-\mu^2/2$ is the Hamiltonian for geodesics and linear-in-spin dynamics commonly used in the literature \cite{Schm.02,HinFle.08,WitzHJ.19,WiStLu.19,Ra.Iso.PapII.24}.
+where $\tilde{\mu}$ is the conserved mass \eqref{mutilde} at quadratic order, in the same way that $-\mu^2/2$ is the Hamiltonian for geodesics and linear-in-spin dynamics commonly used in the literature \cite{Schm.02,HinFle.08,WitzHJ.19,WiStLu.19,Ra.Iso.IntegO1.26,Ra.Iso.PapII.24}.
 The TD SSC, as an algebraic equation, cannot be a consequence of Hamilton's equations, which are ODEs.
-Rather, it is enforced onto phase space using the Dirac-Bergmann algorithm \cite{Bro.22}, as explained in Paper 1 in details, and review in Sec.~\ref{10DPS} below.
-We subsequently obtain 10-dimensional physical phase space, denoted, $\mcP$, where trajectories described by Hamilton's equations corresponds to the solutions of the MPTD + TD SSC system (cf. Sec.~\ref{sec:HquadM} below).
-This reduced 10-dimensional Hamiltonian system is the platform for the integrability proof in Sec.~\ref{sec:PBint}, and exploits an important feature of the construction, presented in Sec.~\ref{sec:shortcut}
+Rather, it is enforced onto phase space using the Dirac-Bergmann algorithm \cite{Bro.22}, as explained in Paper I in details (see Sec.
+III.C there), and reviewed in Sec.~\ref{10DPS} below.
+We subsequently obtain a 10-dimensional physical phase space, denoted $\mcP$, where trajectories described by Hamilton's equations corresponds to the solutions of the MPTD + TD SSC system (cf. Sec.~\ref{sec:HquadM} below).
+This reduced 10-dimensional Hamiltonian system is the platform for the integrability proof in Sec.~\ref{sec:PBint}, and exploits an important feature of the construction, presented in Sec.~\ref{sec:shortcut}.